 He said he found a lady in Great Clips who knew how to do a fade, but couldn’t remember her name.
 He followed up by saying “It’s hard on a brother out here.” (#truth)

 So, imagine calling Great Clips asking if there was anyone there who could cut “black hair.”
+No, not hair that is black, well, yes, his hair is black, but I’m referring to black as in African American, ma’am.
 Sure enough, there was a woman there.
 However, my son’s hair is kinda curly. 🤦🏽♀️ She did the best she could which I am not complaining at all, but it wasn’t a “bro cut.”

 We ended up finding two more black shops but being a mom, there was too much adult material and conversation in both for me.
 I’ll leave that alone.